Gestalte/dumb-xml-prettifier/README.md

 ## Usage

-To prettify an entire documant: `Ctrl + Shift + P` then type `Prettify` and hit enter.
+To prettify an entire documant: `Ctrl + Shift + P` then type `Prettify XML` and select `dumb-xml-prettifier: Prettify XML`.

-To prettyfy only part of a document: Highlight the part you want to prettify then `Ctrl + Shift + P` then type `Prettify` and hit enter.
+To prettyfy only part of a document: Highlight the part you want to prettify then `Ctrl + Shift + P` then type `Prettify XML` and select `dumb-xml-prettifier: Prettify XML`.